-Evergreen pile cloth disc filters allow efficient TSS removal in tertiary phases of wastewater treatment works, which is an efficient way to remove phosphorus as particulate after upstream chemical dosing.
+Evergreen pile cloth disc filters allow efficient TSS removal in tertiary phases of wastewater treatment works, which is an efficient way to remove phosphorus as particulate.
+The filters can be used with or without upstream chemical dosing.

 The Evergreen cloth filtration system provides solid separation using a deep pile cloth which combines the characteristics and advantages of surface filtration with that of deep bed filtration.
 The Evergreen cloth filter is made up of a series of filter discs mounted on an inner tube making it a very compact design.

-Evergreen cloth filters are sold in the UK and Ireland from Evergreen Water Solutions.
+Evergreen cloth filters are sold in the UK and Ireland by Evergreen Water Solutions.

-Product Description
+Product description

-- Drum type: The filtration cloth is fitted on a perforated stainless-steel drum operating in a horizontal position. - Disc type: A central drum supports up to a maximum of 32 discs, each disc comprises of six sectors made of reinforced plastic and each covered with an individual deep pile cloth.
+- Drum type: The filtration cloth is fitted on a perforated stainless-steel drum operating in a horizontal orientation. - Disc type: A central drum supports up to a maximum of 32 (No.) discs; each disc comprises 6 (No.) sectors made of reinforced plastic and each covered with an individual deep pile cloth.
+Horizontal and vertical cloth filters are available for hire.

-Energy consumption (measured as W/m of effluent treated) for the Evergreen filter is extremely low.
-This is a fundamental driver in process selection.
-On a recent plant this was <1W/m.
-Additionally, a head loss of <250ml is considered for normal operation at all flows and load.
+Energy consumption (W/m3 of effluent treated) for the Evergreen filter is extremely low, which is a fundamental driver in process selection.
+On a recent plant this was <1W/m3.
+Additionally a head loss of <250ml is considered for normal operation at all flows and load.

 Wastewater flows to each filter either though a piped manifold or an inlet channel.
 The liquid level in the filter chamber is typically just above the cloth covered discs.
 The level is controlled by the outlet weir.
 The entire area over the filter is covered by open grid removable GRP decking.
 The decking panels are specifically designed to facilitate easy maintenance.
 The influent (post-secondary clarification) passes through the filter cloth whilst the solids are retained on the cloth pile/fibres.
 Cloth filtration occurs under gravity flow, with all discs completely submerged.
 The discs will be stationary unless the solids collected on the cloth has resulted in a head loss sufficient to generate a backwash cycle.
+As only a small percentage of the total filter area is cleaned at any instant, the remainder or the filter cloth can continue to filter the wastewater stream as normal.

-The material coating the filter drums and discs is of the 'pile' or 'freefibre' type.
+The material coating the filter drums and discs is of the 'pile' or 'free-fibre' type.
 During the filtration phase the direction of flow causes the fibres to lie flat against the support panels.
 This results in a fine filtration matrix of overlapping piles.
 This creates an extremely efficient layer for the separation and retention of suspended solids in a similar manner to sand filters.